mauicv/mauicv.github.io/_posts/2020-05-25-reinforcement-learning-part-1.markdown

 These blog posts are mostly going to be a summary of everything I've learnt and also bits and pieces of stuff I don't understand yet.
 I'll start with general takeaways, then go into theory and then give examples of implementations written in tensorflow.

----
+___

 ## General Problem

 All Reinforcement Learning takes place in some environment.
 An environment is really just a collection of states.
 Floundering around in this environment is an actor or agent who is at any point in time in a single state of the environment.
 The actor interacts with the environment by making actions.
 These actions transistion the actor from the state it's in to a new state.
 We want to train the actor to move to a particular state or collection of states that fufils some goal of ours.

-As an example in the [openai luner lander gym problem](...link) the environment is the moon surface, the landing site and the position of the shuttle.
+As an example in the [openai luner lander gym problem](https://gym.openai.com/envs/LunarLander-v2/) the environment is the moon surface, the landing site and the position of the shuttle.
 The actor is the spaceship and the actions it can take are the firing of each of it's engines or the choice not to do anything.
 We want to train this actor to succesfully move between states in the environment so as to land itself at the landing location.

 There's a couple of approaches to solving this kind of problem.
 The one I was primarily interested in and spent the most time looking at where policy gradient methods.
 In policy gradient methods you essentally have a policy that tells you how your agent is going to behave given any state in the system.
 Initially this policy is random and useless but by using the policy and keeping those actions that it suggests resulting in good outcomes and throwing those that result in bad outcomes you slowy improve the polciy until the set goal is achieved.